AshTheDeveloper/DBM-Enhanced/README.md

 ### Installation

-> Drag all the files in side the zip into your bot's directory like this
+> Drag all the files in side the zip into your bot's directory like this. **It is recommended to backup your Actions Folder & Bot.js**

 ![image](https://cdn.discordapp.com/attachments/916317602685546506/1011289457611251802/unknown.png)